-The line manager is responsible for carrying out appraisals of his/her direct reports, in accordance with the appraisals policy.
+The line manager is responsible for carrying out appraisals of his/her staff, in accordance with this policy and the Appraisals Report.
 All appraisals should be completed in a timely manner.

 If any capability issues are identified during the appraisal process the line manager is responsible for working with the employee to draw up an appropriate action plan to address the issue(s) that have been identified.